-- (b) Certificate/licence issued by the municipal authorities under Shop and Establishment Act. - (c) Sales and income tax returns. - (d)CST/VAT/GST certificate (provisional/ final). - (e) Certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities. - (f) IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT/Licence/ Certificate of Practice issued in the name of the proprietary concern by any professional body incorporated under a statute - (g) Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities. - (h)Utility bills such as electricity, water, and landline telephone bills.
+- a.
+Registration certificate. - b.
+Certificate/licence issued by the municipal authorities under Shop and Establishment Act. - c.
+Sales and income tax returns. - d.
+CST/VAT/GST certificate (provisional/ final). - e.
+Certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities. - f.
+IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT/Licence/ Certificate of Practice issued in the name of the proprietary concern by any professional body incorporated under a statute. - g.
+Complete Income Tax Return (not just the acknowledgement) in the name of the sole proprietor where the firm's income is reflected, duly authenticated/acknowledged by the Income Tax authorities. - h.
+Utility bills such as electricity, water, and landline telephone bills.